cypress-io/cypress-documentation/source/guides/testing-strategies/aws-cognito.md

 ### Adapting the back end

-In order to validate API requests from the frontend, we install [express-jwt](https://github.com/auth0/express-jwt) and [jwks-rsa](https://github.com/auth0/node-jwks-rsa) and configure validation for JWT's from [Amazon Cognito][cognito].
+In order to validate API requests from the frontend, we install {% url "express-jwt" https://github.com/auth0/express-jwt %} and {% url "jwks-rsa" https://github.com/auth0/node-jwks-rsa %} and configure validation for JWT's from {% url "Amazon Cognito" https://aws.amazon.com/cognito %}.

 ```jsx
 // backend/helpers.ts